coreos/etcd-operator/doc/design/restore_operator.md

 // RestoreSpec defines how to restore an etcd cluster from exsiting backup. type RestoreSpec struct {
 	// EtcdCluster defines the same spec that etcd operator will run later.
-	// Using this spec, restore operator will create the seed etcd member that
+	// Using this spec, restore operator will prepare the seed that
 	// etcd operator will pick up later.
 	EtcdCluster ClusterSpec
 	// EtcdBackup defines the same spec that backup operator uses to save the backup.